aishalxgupta/Diabetic-Retinography-Analysis/README.md

 # Diabetic-Retinopathy-Analysis

-This is a team project made under the course IC-272 in IIT Mandi

 This project aims at:
 - Building a model with clinical potential using image classification, pattern recognition and deep learning
 - Working on simplifying the labor-intensive task of detecting diabetic retinopathy